pip-services/pip-services-docs/content/en/net/commons/config/_index.md

 #### [NameResolver](name_resolver)
 A helper class that allows to extract a component's name from configuration parameters.
-The name can be defined in "id", "name" parameters or inside a component descriptor.
+The name can be defined in the "id" or "name" parameters, or inside a component descriptor.

 #### [OptionResolver](option_resolver)
 A helper class to parameters from "options" configuration section.